xieyuheng/inner/persons/judea-pearl/judea-pearl.md

 - Science should be taught with its history.

+  After been told the stories of the persons who did great science, you are under the illusion that you can do too.

 - Just solving constraint satisfaction problems is not enough, there's something there about persistence things in the world that is not encoded but should be encoded,